primebaze/master/Readme.md

 Installation: to run my app on your computer, please follow these steps;

-1. after cloning my github repo, open the folders on Vscode
+1. After cloning my github repo, open the folders on Vscode
+ - Make sure to have xampp installed on your pc
+ - download the database file ```anatomy.sql```
+ - run xampp and upload to xampp (make sure to keep xampp running)

-2. cd into the client folder via terminal and install dependencies using npm:
+2. cd into the client folder via terminal ```cd client``` and install dependencies using npm:
     ## Client

     ```bash